Sphynx – The Hairless Cat

 This cat gets easily cold and should not be exposed to cold weather.
 The Sphynx will seek out warm places in the home and may very well take pleasure in sleeping in your bed under the covers.

 The Sphynx is a people oriented cat.
-The Sphynx cat is very affectionate and loves to cuddle.
+This cat breed is very affectionate and loves to cuddle.

 It also enjoys playing.
 The Sphynx is a wonderful and loving pet, but quite expensive.